Skip Navigation

 Mika presents claims of design defect, failure to warn, negligence, breach of warranty of merchantability, and violations of state consumer fraud statutes.
 He seeks both compensatory and punitive damages.

 Originally, Judge Rosenstengal had scheduled the first of a series of bellwether trials to begin in October 2025, to help test how juries may respond to certain evidence and testimony likely to be repeated throughout the claims.
-However, in September she announced that the date for the first trial, scheduled to begin on October 14, had been vacated.
+However, the litigation has been paused for the past eight months.

-On December 30, the stay was extended until March 6, 2026.
-Since the stay was first issued, more than 500 additional claims have been filed.
+On December 30, the court issued a docket order extending the stay until March 6, 2026.
+Since the stay was first issued in April 2025, more than 500 additional claims have been filed.

 While the outcome of any bellwether trials will not have a binding impact on other plaintiffs, they will be closely watched to help gauge how juries are likely to respond to certain evidence and testimony likely to be repeated if a Paraquat settlement is not finalized.